PoODL-CES/Genomics_learning_workshop/README.md

 b) Trimming adapters or low-quality bases using tools such as `Trim-galore` or `trimmomatic`
 c) Producing cleaned `FASTQ` files ready for mapping

- *Why it's important:* Poor-quality reads can lead to false variant calls or poor mapping, so quality control is crucial./ Some steps are easier to grasp when you can see them in action.
+ *Why it's important:* Poor-quality reads can lead to false variant calls or poor mapping, so quality control is crucial.

+Some steps are easier to grasp when you can see them in action.
 Watch the short walkthrough below for a concise demo of everything covered in this step!